SantoshLatpate/Receipt-Processor/README.md

 ## Getting Started

-Follow these steps to run the container:
+Follow these steps to run the container: <br/>
-I am using Macbook M2 , so My comments are according to that
+Since I'm using a Macbook M2, my remarks are based on it.

 1. Clone this repository to your local machine: